 10. Manuka Honey

 A highly sought-after honey on the international markets, manuka honey is acclaimed for its medicinal purposes.
-The more pure the manuka component of the honey is, the healthy (and more expensive) it is.
+The purer the manuka component of the honey is, the healthy (and more expensive) it is.
 There are plenty of opportunities to try this sweet treat around New Zealand, from supermarkets to dedicated honey shops.

 It also makes a great souvenir for family back home.

 Kumara isn’t just a sweet potato; it is an epic sweet potato.
-Kumara were brought to New Zealand by the early Maori settlers and still remain a favourite vegetable in New Zealand.
+Kumara was brought to New Zealand by the early Maori settlers and still remain a favourite vegetable in New Zealand.
 The best way to try kumara is in a hangi (see above), but there are heaps of ways you can incorporate kumara into your own cooking in your hostel kitchen.

 We’ll make it easy for you.
 Check out Why Every Backpacker in New Zealand Should Cook With Kumara.

 A final seafood delicacy that we just couldn’t ignore, paua is the local name for a large sea snail.
 You can eat paua in a variety of ways from plain old raw to curries to paua fritters.
-What’s more, paua shells are the national choice of ash tray for all you smokers out there!
+What’s more, paua shells are the national choice of ashtray for all you smokers out there!
 Alternatively, paua shells are often used in New Zealand jewellery and other decorative souvenirs.